dsaikiran01/docker-projects/Project-1-Dockerising-Flask-App/README.md

 ## **Conclusion**

-This project provided a practical foundation in **Docker-based application containerization**, which is a core skill for DevOps engineers.
+This project provided a practical foundation in **Docker-based application containerisation**, which is a core skill for DevOps engineers.
 By taking a simple Flask application and packaging it into a Docker image, I learned how to:

-- Build and optimize Dockerfiles
+- Build and optimise Dockerfiles
 - Run, stop, and manage containers
 - Use environment variables and port mapping
 - Automate development setup with Docker Compose